 - Soft-Bristled Toothbrush

 A moderately soft-bristled toothbrush or a denture brush may be used to clean debris from dentures.
 The brush should always be moistened with water or a cleansing solution.
-Denture cleaners are available, but a dishwashing detergent mixed with water makes an effective denture cleaner.
+Denture cleaners are available, but a dishwashing detergent mixed with water makes an effective cleaner.
 Lightly brush the dentures inside and outside until all loose debris is removed.

 - Soaking In Tablet Solutions

 Denture Cleaners come in tablet form that dissolves in water.
 This solution kills bacteria removes stains and maintains the pliable quality of dentures.